Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/RNGs/RNG.rst

 Box-Muller transformation takes two uniformed distributed random numbers to generate two normal-distributed random number.
 Although it is an efficient method, it could not hold certain algebra characteristics of input uniformed distributed random number serials, especially when we need NRNG in low-discrepancy serials.
-It's not the first choice of NRNG in the current stage.
+It is not the first choice of NRNG in the current stage.

 .. math::
    Z_0 = \sqrt[2]{-2\ln{U_1}}\cos{2\pi U_2}